 The projects range from small, one man chunks of work to large enterprise redevelopment programmes, involving many developers and user groups.
 In most cases the work has included more than just raw code development, usually the work has covered the full software lifecycle, from initial requirements discussions, through to in-life support and occasionally even decommissioning.

-Adam worked for Hansard as a senior software engineer between 2007 and 2017.
-This role all aspects of software development on a number of core projects and applications, used by both internal teams and client/customer groups.
+Adam worked for Hansard as a senior software engineer for nearly ten years (2007 to 2017).
+This role covered all aspects of software development on various core projects and applications, used by both internal teams and client/customer groups.

 Adam's projects at Hansard were mainly online applications based on Java, Spring, Hibernate and various Apache libraries, on Tomcat and Glassfish, using Oracle databases.
 These projects included:

 Online card payment system: Adam was lead application developer on this project to provide facilities to make online card payments and track the history of those payments.
 Adam was involved in the full lifecycle of the project, from early requirements meetings to supporting and improving the live system.

 This system replaced manual handling of a range of payments that clients and brokers made via post, fax and phone.
 Within a year of the system going live it was being used for over 80% of these transactions.
 The system also provided new and enhanced reports on the payment processes allowing authorized users to see transactions in progress as well as transaction histories.

 The success of this project led to a number of follow-up phases to increase the number of transaction types that could be handled online, improve the financial information provided to various user groups and increase the security and regulatory compliance thresholds across the company.

 Fund information and reporting: Adam was the lead developer on this project, providing interactive reporting and charting of fund information.
 This core part of Hansard's online presence helped users explore available investment funds, generate fund brochures, speculative portfolios and reports for existing portfolios.